 2.7 Do the filing, notification or registration requirements in relation to security over different types of assets involve a significant amount of time or expense?

-Filing, notification and registration procedures before the competent authorities normally do not take more than 20 days.
+Filing, notification and registration procedures before the competent authorities normally do not take more than 20 days, but this may vary from registration office to registration office.